autonomi-ai/nos/docs/blog/posts/01-introducing-nos-blog.md

 # Introducing NOS Blog!

 At [Autonomi AI](https://autonomi.ai), we build infrastructure tools to make AI *fast*, *easy* and *affordable*.
+We’re in the early development years of the “Linux OS for AI”, where the commoditization of open-source models and tools will be the critical to the safe and ubiquitous use of AI.
+Needless to say, it’s the most exciting and ambitious infrastructure project our generation is going to witness in the coming decade.

-A few weeks back, we released [NOS](https://github.com/autonomi-ai/nos) - a fast and flexible inference server for [PyTorch](https://pytorch.org/) that can run a whole host of open-source AI models (LLMs, Stable Diffusion, CLIP, Whisper, Object Detection etc) all under one-roof.

-**Today, we’re finally excited to launch the NOS blog**.
+A few weeks back, we open-sourced [**NOS**](https://github.com/autonomi-ai/nos) - a fast and flexible inference server for [PyTorch](https://pytorch.org/) that can run a whole host of open-source AI models (LLMs, Stable Diffusion, CLIP, Whisper, Object Detection etc) all under one-roof. **Today, we’re finally excited to launch the NOS blog**.

-We’ve been big believers of *multi-modal* from the very beginning, and you can do all of it with NOS today.
-Give us a 🌟 on [Github](https://github.com/autonomi-ai/nos) if you're stoked -- NOS can run locally on your Linux desktop (with a gaming GPU), in any cloud GPU (NVIDIA L4, A100s, etc) and even on CPUs (without any acceleration).
-Very soon, we'll support running models on [Apple Silicon](https://www.apple.com/newsroom/2023/10/apple-unveils-m3-m3-pro-and-m3-max-the-most-advanced-chips-for-a-personal-computer/) and custom AI accelerators such as [Inferentia2](https://aws.amazon.com/ec2/instance-types/inf2/) from Amazon Web Services (AWS).

 ## 🎯 Why are we building yet another AI inference server?